Decouple code using Interfaces

 Student Name: Frederiek Eppink, Age: 22

-Refactoring code using techniques like interfaces and dependency injection helps decouple components, making your application more flexible and maintainable.
-Interfaces define clear contracts between parts of the system, while dependency injection ensures that dependencies are provided in a modular and testable way.
-Together, these practices improve the structure of your code, making it easier to extend, test, and adapt to future requirements.
+Using interfaces helps decouple components, making your application more flexible and maintainable.
+Interfaces define clear contracts between parts of the system, and working with system-defined interfaces like IComparable and IEnumerable further enhances your code’s functionality.
+These interfaces enable sorting and iteration capabilities, allowing your application to leverage built-in .NET features for handling collections and comparisons.
+These practices improve the structure of your code, making it easier to extend, test, and adapt to future requirements.

 Now that you’ve finished the exercise, consider archiving your project files for review at a later time.
 Having your own projects available for review can be a valuable resource when you’re learning to code.
 Additionally, building a portfolio of projects can be a great way to demonstrate your skills to potential employers.